 English Language

 English Literature

 Mathematics

-Combined Science
+Science (Combined or Separate)

 Core Physical Education

 Personal Development

 GCSE English Language AQA 8700

 In GCSE English Language, you will be given the opportunity to read a wide range of texts both non-fiction and fiction.
 You will also perfect your writing skills so that you can write accurately for a variety of purposes, audiences and formats.